AdaCore/spark2014/docs/lrm/source/subprograms.rst

      which passes a non-ghost variable as an out or in out mode actual parameter.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 6.1.6 LR A ghost entity shall only be referenced in an assertion expression, in another ghost entity or in a statement which does not contain (nor is itself) either an assignment statement targeting a non-ghost variable or a procedure call which passes a non-ghost variable as an out or in out actual parameter.

 #.
 Within a ghost procedure, the view of any non-ghost variable is
    a constant view.
 Within a ghost procedure, a volatile object shall not be read.
 [In a ghost procedure we do not want to allow assignments to non-ghosts either via assignment statements or procedure calls.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 6.1.6 LR Within a ghost procedure, the view of any non-ghost variable is a constant view.
+Within a ghost procedure, a volatile object shall not be read.

 #.
 A ghost entity shall not be referenced from within the expression of a
    predicate specification of a non-ghost subtype [because such predicates participate in determining the outcome of a membership test].

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 6.1.6 LR A ghost entity shall not be referenced from within the expression of a predicate specification of a non-ghost subtype.

 #.
 All subcomponents of a ghost object shall be initialized by the
    elaboration of the declaration of the object.